Caregiving and Codependency: How to Care Without Losing Yourself

 Warning Signs to Watch For

-Believing their worth is tied to how well they care for others
+Believing your worth is tied to how much you care for others

-Staying in harmful dynamics because they feel obligated
+Staying in harmful dynamics because you feel obligated

 Breaking the Cycle

-Self-connection: Rebuilding a relationship with your own emotions, needs, and desires.
+Self-connection: Rebuilding a relationship with your own needs and emotions.

 From Surviving to Thriving

-Caregiving can be meaningful, but it should not come at the cost of your own aliveness.
+Caregiving can be meaningful—but not when it comes at the cost of your aliveness.
 Reclaiming your sense of self is not selfish—it’s sacred.
-Healing from codependency allows for deeper, more genuine relationships that honor both care and autonomy.